 Marwan Kassab-Bachi

-Here also, Bart D. uses every pretext to present his figures, not as articulated bodies, but as looming shapes.
-The human figure is shown enacting the feelings and emotions the image is intended to convey, and representations of it, acting are sufficient to embody abstractions such as love and war and folly and fear.
+In his work, Bart D. takes every opportunity to depict his figures not as fully articulated bodies, but rather as looming shapes.
+The human figure is portrayed in a way that expresses the feelings and emotions the artwork aims to convey.
+These representations are sufficient to embody abstract concepts such as love, war, folly, and fear.

 Related work